Neovim as a Terminal Multiplexer and Neovide as a Terminal Emulator

 --remote-tab[-wait][-silent][+{cmd}]

-arguments which are yet to be backported from Vim.
+arguments, which are yet to be backported from Vim.

-package manager
+with your package manager too

 $ brew install neovim-remote